 A second version of omicron is spreading.
 Here's why scientists are on alert

-Just as the omicron surge starts to recede in parts of the U.S., scientists have their eye on another variant, spreading rapidly in parts of Asia and Europe.
-It's officially called "omicron BA.2," and this week scientists detected cases of it in several states, including California, Texas and Washington.
+Just as the omicron surge starts to recede in parts of the U.S., scientists have their eye on another coronavirus variant spreading rapidly in parts of Asia and Europe.
+It's officially called "omicron BA.2," and this week scientists detected cases of it in several U.S. states, including California, Texas and Washington.

-Although BA.2 is currently rare in the U.S., scientists expect it to spread here over the next month.
-There's growing evidence that it's just as contagious as – or possibly a bit more contagious than – the first omicron variant, called "omicron BA.1."
+Although BA.2 is currently rare in the U.S., scientists expect it to spread in the country over the next month.
+There's growing evidence that it's just as contagious as — or possibly a bit more contagious than — the first omicron variant, called "omicron BA.1."

-"It could be that BA.2 does have some small advantage," says Emma Hodcroft, who's an epidemiologist at the University of Bern and has been tracking variants all around the world via the Nextstrain project throughout the pandemic.
-"BA.2 might well be like, 1% to 3% more transmissible, or something like that."
+"It could be that BA.2 does have some small advantage," says Emma Hodcroft, an epidemiologist at the University of Bern who has been tracking variants all around the world throughout the pandemic via the Nextstrain project.
+"BA.2 might well be, like, 1% to 3% more transmissible, or something like that."

-You can think of a BA.2 as a sibling to BA.1, Hodcroft says.
-They share a bunch of mutations – about 30 or so – but they also have a bunch of mutations that are unique.
+You can think of BA.2 as a sibling of BA.1, Hodcroft says.
+They share a bunch of mutations — about 30 or so — but they also have a bunch of mutations that are unique.

-The first one, BA.1, took off rapidly and spread around the world, including in the U.S. And initially, it looked like BA.2 and BA.3 were weaker and less able to keep up with BA.1.
+The first one, BA.1, took off rapidly and spread around the world, including in the United States.
+And initially, it looked like BA.2 and BA.3 were weaker and less able to keep up with BA.1.

 But that's not what happened — not at all.